Home Publishers Losing Traffic To AI Search? Do More Video, Says Major League Fishing’s Jared Collett

 AdExchanger: What are the primary types of digital ad inventory that you offer to buyers directly?

 JARED COLLETT: Our biggest is livestream commercials and pre-rolls.
 Our livestreams have traditional ad inserts that are SSAI-stitched in so it feels like you’re watching live on TV.
-Our on-screen talent will key it up and kick off to an ad break so it’s naturally within the content.
+Our on-screen talent will key it up and kick off to an ad break, so it’s naturally within the content.

 Aside from that, we have traditional display, and then we have sponsorship takeovers where we change the background skin of our homepage.
 We also expand into email and social audience extension.

-Why did MLF choose to host its own livestream independently on its website, rather than running through a third-party streamer, like YouTube or Twitch?
+Why did MLF choose to host its livestream independently on its website, rather than running through a third-party streamer, like YouTube or Twitch?

 At the end of the day, we’re going to get more revenue per view from someone watching on our website than watching on YouTube.
 It encourages you to go look at other things once the livestream is done.
 And before you go full screen, you get hit with a couple of display banner ads that generate revenue.